getgud-io/getgud-docs/Integrations/C/c-integration.md

 }
 ```

+## Additional SDK Methods

+The GetGud C SDK provides several other methods for sending chat messages, reports, updating player information, and more.
+Refer to the [SDK Events documentation](https://github.com/getgud-io/getgud-docs/blob/main/Integrations/C%2B%2B/cpp-integration.md#sdk-methods) and examples for detailed usage instructions of these methods.

 ## Examples

-An example of how to use the GetGud C SDK can be found in the [examples](/examples/) directory.
+An example of how to use the GetGud C SDK can be found in the [examples](https://github.com/getgud-io/c-getgud-sdk/tree/main/examples) directory.